 RRG is best-known for its theory of macroroles.
-Macroroles are generalised semantic roles called Actor and Undergoer, on which the semantic interpretation of verbal arguments is based.
-Macroroles make grammatical generalisations across the structures of verbs and their arguments.
+Macroroles are 125eneralizat semantic roles called Actor and Undergoer, on which the semantic interpretation of verbal arguments is based.
+Macroroles make grammatical 125eneralizations across the structures of verbs and their arguments.
 In a transitive predication, the first argument of the verb is the Actor and the second argument bears the Undergoer.
 In an intransitive predication, the semantic properties of the verb determine whether the only argument is an Actor or an Undergoer.
-To this effect, the relationship between arguments and macroroles is governed by the Actor-Undergoer Hierarchy, which requires that the leftmost argument in the hierarchy is the Actor and the rightmost argument in a logical structure is always the Actor, whereas the rightmost argument is only the default choice for Undergoer (Van Valin 2005: 58).
+To this effect, the relationship between arguments and macroroles is governed by the Actor-Undergoer Hierarchy, which requires that the leftmost argument in the hierarchy is the Actor and the rightmost argument in the hierarchy becomes the Undergoer.
+The hierarchy is asymmetric because the leftmost argument in a logical structure is always the Actor, whereas the rightmost argument is only the default choice for Undergoer (Van Valin, 2005: 58).
 The maximal number of macroroles that a verb can take is two.
 In ditransitives, such as like someone giving something to someone else, the third argument is called the non-macrorole direct core argument.

 As regards syntactic functions, subject and object are not considered universal in RRG.
 For this reason, this theory has defined the concept of Privileged Syntactic Argument (PSA).
 The PSA is a construction-specific function that results from a neutralisation of thematic roles and pragmatic functions for syntactic purposes.
 Any other argument in the sentence is either a direct core argument or an oblique core argument.
 For instance, in someone presents somebody with something, someone gets PSA, somebody is a direct core argument and with something qualifies as an oblique core argument, both somebody and with something being compulsory elements, although the former is not governed by preposition whereas the latter is.
-With these requirements, the selection of the PSA is ruled by the hierarchy in figure 3.
+With these requirements, the selection of the PSA is ruled by the hierarchy in Figure 3.